RushithaK/femzo_website/README.md

 - ### MVT Architecture
     - Django is based on MVT (Model-View-Template) architecture.
 MVT is a software design pattern for developing a web application.
 It is a Python-based web framework which allows you to quickly create web application without all of the installation or dependency problems that you normally will find with other frameworks.
     - MVT Structure has the following three parts :
         - Model: Model is going to act as the interface of your data.
 It is responsible for maintaining data.
-It is the logical data structure behind the entire application and is represented by a database (generally relational databases such as MySql, Postgres).
+It is the logical data structure behind the entire application and is represented by a database (SqlLite3,Firebase).
-        - View: The View is the user interface — what you see in your browser when you render a website.
-It is represented by HTML/CSS/Javascript and Jinja files.
+        - View: A view is a place where we put our business logic of the application.
+The view is a python function which is used to perform some business logic and return a response to the user
-        - ViewModel: A template consists of static parts of the desired HTML output as well as some special syntax describing how dynamic content will be inserted.
+        - Template: A template is the user interface consists of static parts of the desired HTML output as well as some special syntax describing how dynamic content will be inserted.
      ![alt text]((image)!https://media.geeksforgeeks.org/wp-content/uploads/20210606092225/image.png)